karlosos/react-fastify-smarthome/README.md

 npm run build:frontend:dev
 ```

-Backend wll serve new builds as frontend will be rebuilded on changes.
+Backend will serve new builds as frontend will be rebuilded on changes.